Testing the presence of a dormant black hole inside HR 6819: Method

-We introduced a significant modification compared to the StarTrack standard assumptions, which is that all BHs (regardless of their mass) are formed via direct collapse without asymmetric mass ejection in SN explosions.
-In such scenario, BHs do not receive natal kicks except for potential Blaauw kicks \citep{1961BAN15265B}.
+We introduced a significant modification compared to the standard StarTrack assumptions, which is that all BHs (regardless of their mass) are formed via direct collapse without asymmetric mass ejection in supernova explosions.
+In such scenario, BHs do not receive natal kicks except for the ones due to asymmetric neutrino emission.
+The mass of the resulting compact object is equal to the mass of the pre-collapse star minus the emitted neutrino mass.
+This approach has also been adopted in \cite{Zapartas_2019}, where every single star beyond 20$\msun$ at ZAMS was assumed to not initiate a supernova event.
+We discriminate between whether the resulting compact object is a neutron star or a BH based on its final mass: if it is $\leq 2.5$ $\msun$, the compact object will be a neutron star, otherwise we will have a BH.

-In our simulations we tested several scenarios with different values of metallicity Z (see Table~\ref{ParSp}), neutrino mass loss during BH collapse $F_{\rm loss}$ (in terms of percentage of total mass loss), efficiency of orbital energy loss for CE ejections $\alpha$, the initial system semi-major axis a$_{\rm{0}}$, and the stellar masses of progenitors at ZAMS, respectively M$_{\rm{ZAMS,a}}$ and M$_{\rm{ZAMS,b}}$.
+In our simulations we tested several scenarios with different values of metallicity Z (see Table~\ref{table:ParSp}), neutrino mass loss during BH collapse $F_{\rm loss}$ (in terms of percentage of total mass loss), efficiency of orbital energy loss for common envelope (CE) ejections, $\alpha$, the initial system semi-major axis, a$_{\rm{0}}$, and the stellar masses of progenitors at ZAMS, respectively M$_{\rm{ZAMS,a}}$ and M$_{\rm{ZAMS,b}}$.